xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/overview.md

 ### Product details page

-On the product details page, the addon provides some quantity related settings that can be used to adjust the following properties:
+On the product details page, the addon provides some quantity related settings that can be used to adjust the following product properties:

    * **Length of fractional part of quantity**: The length of the fractional part of product quantity.
    * **Quantity units**: Custom product quantity units.